samirasaad/game-hosting-website/README.md

 ## 🛠️ Tech Stack

-- Next.js (React-based, with file-based routing)
+- Next.js (React-based, with app router)
 - Tailwind CSS for styling
 - Lotties for animated jsons
 - TypeScript for type-safety